-• I lead a dual professional life spanning academia and political advocacy.
-I am a Lecturer in Applied Linguistics at the University of Queensland, Australia, and a political advisor and advocate for a free and democratic Iran.
+I lead a dual professional life at the intersection of academia and political advocacy.
+I am a Lecturer in Applied Linguistics at the University of Queensland, where I teach into Language Culture & Technology program (my course topics such as history of pragmatics, language and digital culture), and I work as a political advisor and advocate for a free and democratic Iran.

 Current roles (April 2026)